 Other environments also support computational teaching needs.
 Google Colaboratory provides a similar Jupyter-based notebook environment.
 It is free to use and may require no setup.
 Colab also provides free access to GPU and TPU programming, which is ideal for Deep Learning courses.
 Other new and up-coming platforms such as https://repl.it also supports teaching and learning programming.
 Use the following list to help you decide between Google Colab and JupyterHub:

 Colab supports Python 2.7 or 3.x as the backend.

 JupyterHub can be configured to support any language that has jupyter kernel support.

 With JupyterHub, you can pre-define the Docker container (and all the software) that is going to be running on the instances.
 Having a Docker container per class is a nice way to ensure reproducibility for students who may want to “take their compute environment with them” at the end of the semester.

 Colab comes bundled with most Python scientific software libraries, but you will have to re-install all non-standard libraries every time you connect to an instance.

 Colab runs a notebook interface, JupyterHub open Jupyter Notebooks, markdown files, PDFs, scripts and a terminal window.

-Colab integrates nicely with Google Classroom, Google Drive and supports real-time collaboration
+Colab supports real-time collaboration and integrates nicely with Google Classroom, Google Assignments, and Google Drive.